Adelmannsfelden: Geography

-Adelmannsfelden is located in the landscape Ellwangen Hills in the Natural region Swabian-Franconian Forest.
+Adelmannsfelden is located in the Ellwangen Hills landscape in the Natural region Swabian-Franconian Forest.

 Municipality division

 The municipality of Adelmannsfelden includes 18 villages, hamlets, yards and houses.
 There are four villages: Adelmannsfelden, Bühler, Haid and Stöcken.
 The three Hamlets are called Mittelwald, Ottenhof and Vorderwald.
 The yards include Dollishäusle, Eichhorn, Kuderberg, Mäder, Metzelgehren, Ölmühle, Papiermühle, Patrizenhaus and Wendenhof.
 The houses include Sägmühle and Schleifhäusle.
 Furthermore, the municipality includes the abandoned yards Altenwinden, Kunhof, Härzern, Limperg, Scheytenmühle, Breitengehren, Finkenhaus, Vorhardsweiler, Herzert, Herrenmühle and Rot diu Mul.

 Area division

 According to data of the Statistical Office of Baden-Württemberg, as of 2021.

 Neighboring municipalities

 The municipality borders Rosenberg in the Northeast, Neuler in the East, Abstgmünd in the South, Sulzbach-Laufen in the West and Bühlerzell in the North.

 History

 The municipality was first mentioned in the Ellwanger annals around 1118.
 At this time, a castle was built.
 The castle stood at the place where the Adelmannfelden Castle is located today.
 Descendants of the Adelmann von Adelmannsfelden family live in Adelmannsfelden Castle until today.
 The municipality was under changing clerical and secular rule until it became part of the Kingdom of Württemberg in 1806.
 Specifically, it was under the Oberamt of Aalen, which became the Landkreis Aalen (District of Aalen) during the district reforms in the NS era.
 Between 1945 and 1952, Adelmannsfelden belonged to the federal state of Württemberg-Baden, which was established in the US occupation zone.
 In 1952, it became part of the newly established federal state of Baden-Württemberg.
 The Landkreis Aalen was dissolved during the district reforms in 1973 and Adelmannsfelden now belongs to the district Ostalbkreis.